febiyan/tableau-extensions/README.md

 First, you will need to define your component manifest file.
 The file is stored under `/public/manifests`.

 Then you'll need to configure a Vue route in `/src/router/index.js`.
+See the source file and read [Vue's Router guide](https://router.vuejs.org/guide/#javascript) to learn how you can do that.

 Next, create a Vue component to parse the data and display it in your selected visualisation library under `/src/modules`.
-The
+There are some visualisations that you can use as examples.

 ## Project setup
 ```